 We have high standards when it comes to delivering accessible documents.
-We’re experts in providing accessible information through the publication of Microsoft Word documents and PDF files.
-We can also produce ePub formats and accessible HTML.
+We’re experts in providing accessible information through the publication of:

 - Not all versions of all screen readers read out PDFs consistently.

 - PDF documents are difficult to use for people using mobile devices.

 For more on the issues with accessibility of PDFs, see our article about PDF viewer applications and screen readers.